digitalservice4germany/useid-architecture/doc/adr/0008-soap-over-saml.md

 **SOAP**: <br>
 ID data is stored with the eID-Server and the eService will request the data directly from there, through us.

-(Flow charts for both approaches of the eID-Server implementation can be found in the _Integrationshandbuch für den eID-Service der D-Trust, Version 2.0.0_)
+Flow charts for both approaches of the eID-Server implementation can be found in the TR-03130 Technical Guideline:
+- eID-Service (SOAP) — 3.1.2 Interaction, page 19
+- SAML — 3.1.2 Interaction, page 52

 ## Decision